 Google also offers a Mobile-Friendly Test to measure whether your website is compatible for smartphones and tablets.

-#8) Consolidate Your Nonprofit’s Management Tools on a Single Online Software
+#8) Consolidate Your Management Tools On A Single Software

 You likely use a collection of software and tools to manage your nonprofit, such as accounting software, member database, website editor, email newsletter, and member registration.